Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Analyses

 \subsection{Simulation 2}

 In this simulation, we once again look at clustering.
-This time, data are simulated from three different groups, with mixing proportions $\pi_1=0.2$, $\pi_2=0.4$, and $\pi_3=0.4$.
-There are seven states, $\balp_1$ is taken to be uniform, $\balp_2$, gives probability 0.1 for all states except state 7, which has probability of 0.4, and $\balp_3$ gives probability 0.1 to all states except state 3, which has probability 0.4.
-Finally, the infinitesimal generators are taken to be
+This time, data are simulated from three different groups, with mixing proportions $\pi_1=\pi_2=\pi_3=1/3$ (Simulation 2A) and $\pi_1=0.2$, $\pi_2=0.4, \pi_3=0.4$ (Simulation 2B).
+There are seven states, $\balp_1$ is taken to be uniform, $\balp_2$ gives probability 0.1 for all states except state 7, which has probability of 0.4, and $\balp_3$ gives probability 0.1 to all states except state 3, which has probability 0.4.
+The infinitesimal generators are taken to be

 In this case, there are two groups with similar underlying transition probabilities, but different amounts of time on average being spent in each state.
 The third group has a large amount of separation in the underlying transition probabilities in comparison to the first two.
 Also, the third group is defined by more time spent in states 4 and 5 on average than the rest of the states.
-From the results (Table~\ref{tab:Sim2}), we see that the continuous time model outperforms the discrete time model in both cases.
-For low values of $L$ and $N$, the discrete time model chooses one or two groups in all 100 runs.
-The continuous time model, however, chooses $G=3$ groups on 68 runs and is off by one on the other 32.
-The average ARI for the continuous time model (0.843) is much better than for the discrete time model (0.313).
-As $L$ and $N$ increase, we see an increase in performance for both models.
-However, the discrete time model consistently chooses too few groups (always selecting $G=2$, with $\overline{\text{ARI}}=0.679$), whereas the continuous time model correctly choose $G=3$ on 86 of the runs and gives an overall excellent classification performance ($\overline{\text{ARI}}=0.988$, with std.\ dev.\ $0.038$).
+From the results (Tables~\ref{tab:Sim2a} and \ref{tab:Sim2b}), we see that the continuous time model outperforms the discrete time model in all cases.
+Specifically, for short clickstream lengths, the BIC under-fits the true number of groups in all cases for the discrete model.
+Increasing $N$ for shorter clickstreams helps the discrete model a little, i.e., for small $N$, the discrete time model finds only one group but, for larger $N$, two groups are selected, which is closer to the true number of groups.
+Increasing the length of the clickstream also helps with selecting the correct number of groups for the discrete time model, but still requires a sample size of 600 to choose the correct number of groups in all cases.
+The continuous time model performs well for all values of $L$ and $N$---again, increasing the sample size is not as impactful as increasing the clickstream length.
+It is not surprising that the continuous time model outperforms the discrete time model in this case because there is very little separation in the underlying transition probabilities for two of the groups but the time spent in each state is fairly well separated between the three groups.
+Accordingly, the discrete model, being unable to take into account the amount of time in each state, is unable to distinguish between groups~1 and 2.